thirdweb-example/cra-typescript-solana-starter/README.md

 On `src/index.tsx`, you'll find our `ThirdwebProvider` wrapping your app, this is necessary for our hooks to work.

-on `src/App.tsx`, you'll find the `useMetamask` hook that we use to connect the user's wallet to MetaMask, `useDisconnect` that we use to disconnect it, and `useAddress` to check the user's wallet address once connected.
+on `src/App.tsx`, you'll find the `useProgram` hook to show you how to connect and start interacting with your Solana program.

 ## Learn More